dbusbridge/int2vec/README.md

 ### Attempt 2 - Skipgram

 Instead of the autoencoder, let's try the skipgraph approach found in `int2vec_skip.py`.
+In this case, we want an integer to reconstruct the integers that appear either side of it in the corpus (this is essentially how `Word2Vec` is built in skipgram mode).
+The result is satisfying:

+And `Int2Vec` is complete.

+## Bonus fun task